-The more men work, the richer they become; The more difficulties there are to be overcome, the more work; Ergo, the more difficulties there are to be overcome, the richer they become.18 worth more than those you get!
+More important, the very idea of import barriers as an unemployment cure shows ignorance of the nature and cure of depressions.
+Imagine-trying to become prosperous by getting rid of goods worth more than those you get!
 As J. M. Keynes once suggested, there is nothing that a tariff can do against unemployment which an earthquake could not do better.
 Depressions and the accompanying unemployment are essentially a matter of a shrunken money supply or of too-slow spending of money.
 The cure is to be found partly in correct monetary management-something that, unlike a tariff, does not interfere with business and with beneficial international specialization.
 Discussion of the relationship between depression, unemployment, and money would be out of place here.
 We should understand, though, that tariff tinkering to cure unemployment is way off the track.